_____________________________________________________________________________________________________________________

 Mathematics:

-In the beginning the child explores quantity and symbols all in a concrete manner.
-Sequential materials allow ‘hands on’ exploration of shapes, relationships, dimensions and amounts.
+From their first introduction to the Montessori classroom, the child is encouraged to think mathematically and develop their own mathematical mind.
+They are welcomed into an ordered environment with each curriculum having its own unique area in the classroom.
+The placement of materials follows a specific order, with the simplest and most concrete material placed before the progressively more difficult, abstract materials, moving from left to right and top to bottom.
 The child’s ability to touch a ‘one’ or ‘hundred’ helps them to internalize the process of the mathematical concept.
-The sensorial work carries over into the math area allowing them to begin this concrete exploration and move at their own pace into more abstract concepts.
+The Sensorial work carries over into the math area allowing them to begin this concrete exploration and move at their own pace into more abstract concepts.

 Geography and Culture: